AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/sharepoint-modules.md

 1. Click `Continue`.
 1. In the sign-in window that displays, enter your credentials to log in to the app if you haven't already done so.
-1. (Conditional) If an `Allow` button displays, click the button to connect the app to `Workfront Fusion`.
+1. (Conditional) If an `Allow` button displays, click the button to connect the app to Workfront Fusion.

 ## SharePoint modules and their fields

-When you configure `SharePoint` modules, `Workfront Fusion` displays the fields listed below.
-Along with these, additional `SharePoint` fields might display, depending on factors such as your access level in the app or service.
+When you configure SharePoint modules, Workfront Fusion displays the fields listed below.
+Along with these, additional SharePoint fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
 For more information, see [Map information from one module to another](../../workfront-fusion/mapping/map-information-between-modules.md).